Artificial Intelligence for Software Architecture: Literature Review and the Road Ahead: Introduction

-The emerging promise of AI presents an opportunity to address these challenges by automating aspects of the architectural process and reducing the cognitive burden on architects.
-For example, recent advances suggest that AI can automatically derive partial design solutions from requirements~\cite{P2}, perform quantitative trade-off analyses~\cite{P21}, and even summarize and prioritize quality requirements~\cite{P27,P35}.
-Yet, integrating AI into the domain of SA is itself a formidable challenge.
-Unlike lower-level programming tasks, architectural design involves high-level planning, abstraction, and reasoning over long-term system evolution—areas where AI’s current capabilities may struggle.
-This gap underscores a pivotal question: {\em how can AI be effectively used to overcome the inherent difficulties of architectural tasks without oversimplifying the complexity that SA demands?} Addressing this question is not merely a matter of leveraging cutting-edge technology; it is an essential step for every individual, team, and organization involved in software development.
-Quoting Ozkaya~\cite{ozkaya2023next}, the move toward AI-enhanced architectural practices should be driven by a clear understanding of the challenges at hand, rather than by a fear of missing out on technological trends.
+The emerging promise of AI presents an opportunity to address these challenges by reducing the cognitive burden on architects and automating aspects of architectural work.
+Early evidence suggests AI can derive partial design solutions from requirements~\cite{P2}, perform trade-off analyses~\cite{P20}, and even prioritize quality attributes~\cite{P26,P34}.
+However, compared to programming tasks, architectural decision-making requires abstraction, long-term reasoning, and the integration of diverse and often conflicting quality attributes—capabilities that current AI techniques struggle to fully support.

-In this paper, we propose a forward-looking vision for AI-driven SA along with a corresponding roadmap.
-To build this vision, we first analyse the current application of AI in SA through a systematic review, which reveals 14 state-of-the-art practices and applications in architectural tasks.
-We then integrate open practical SA challenges—identified in our previous study through 32 practitioner interviews~\cite{wan2023software}—with our systematic findings to assess the extent of AI contributions to SA.
-Based on this analysis, we identify six AI-specific challenges in supporting architectural tasks.
-Finally, we articulate our vision, which not only demonstrates how artificial intelligence can alleviate the reluctance to engage in complex architectural tasks and enhance overall decision quality, but also provides a concrete roadmap with six distinct directions for advancing AI in SA (AI4SA)—a critical endeavour for the future of software engineering.
+This gap motivates a central research question: \emph{How can AI be effectively leveraged to overcome the inherent difficulties of architectural tasks without oversimplifying the complexity that SA demands?} Answering this question is not only a technological challenge but also a strategic one.
+As Ozkaya notes~\cite{ozkaya2023next}, the move toward AI-enhanced architecture should be driven by a sober understanding of challenges rather than by a “fear of missing out.”

-The remainder of this paper is as follows.
-Section~\ref{sec:met} describes the research methodology used to build our forward-looking vision for AI4SA.
-Section~\ref{sec:synt} presents the synthesis of the key insights from our systematic review, while Section~\ref{sec:roa} assesses AI’s contributions to SA, identifies persisting gaps, and delineates the our vision.
+In this paper, we make the following contributions: \begin{itemize} \item We conduct a systematic literature review (SLR) of AI applications in SA, identifying 14 state-of-the-art practices and techniques. \item We integrate these findings with 32 practitioner-elicited architectural challenges~\cite{wan2023software}, providing the first peer-reviewed systematic mapping of AI contributions against real-world needs. \item We identify six AI-specific challenges that remain unsolved, highlighting where current approaches fall short. \item We propose a forward-looking vision and roadmap for AI in SA (AI4SA), outlining five strategic research directions that can guide both researchers and practitioners. \end{itemize}